 On the 20th of September 2013 Joshua went to an event to perform one of his tracks.
 He left our home, hugging me and telling me he loved me.
 This was to be the night that changed Joshua’s life and mine forever.
 Joshua got involved in a disagreement over a girl.
 Within an hour he was fighting for his life at the Queen Elizabeth Hospital Birmingham.

-An 18-year-old boy was angry with Josh and made a decision that would change everything, he went home and picked up a knife.
-Waiting approximately 45 minutes, he then came back to the event and, in a premeditated act, he stabbed Joshua once in the heart.
+An 18-year-old boy was angry with Josh and made a decision that would change everything.
+He stabbed Joshua once in the heart.
 Joshua fought for seven hours to stay alive, he had multiple heart attacks and blood transfusions.
 I believe every time his heart stopped he fought back because he didn’t want to be without me.
 On the 21st September 2013 Joshua took his last breath and died.

 Josh wasn’t just my son he was my saviour, the person that made me and gave me strength.
 He taught me that when you live in pain you must try to keep going, because one day the clouds might clear.
 I don’t think my clouds will ever clear or the break in my heart ever heal but I live with such comfort knowing that when my son left me he knew he was loved, he knew security and he was happy.

 I am so proud that together we achieved the most important thing in the world … Love.